 City of Winchester - South Pleasant Valley Road Corridor Improvement Study

-The South Pleasant Valley Road Corridor Improvement Study (“the study”) will identify potential operational and safety conditions and identify improvements that can be programmed into the Virginia Department of Transportation’s (VDOT) Six-Year Improvement Program (SYIP).
-The study will focus on safety and consider access management improvements and innovative intersection configurations.
-The study will also consider improvements to bicycle and pedestrian accommodations.
-Traditional widening of Pleasant Valley Road will not be considered as an improvement.
+The South Pleasant Valley Road Corridor Improvement Study (“the study”) identified potential operational and safety conditions and identify improvements that can be programmed into the Virginia Department of Transportation’s (VDOT) Six-Year Improvement Program (SYIP).
+The study focused on safety and consider access management improvements and innovative intersection configurations.
+The study also considered improvements to bicycle and pedestrian accommodations.
+Traditional widening of Pleasant Valley Road was not be considered as an improvement.

 It is anticipated that the City will pursue funding for implementation of recommended improvements.